-2. Display
+2. DISPLAY

-Display is a centrally located LCD type and is refreshed every 0.8 seconds; the red ALARM light faintly blinks at the same time.
+CO display is a centrally located LCD type and is refreshed every 0.8 seconds; the red ALARM light faintly blinks at the same time.

 3. SPAN and ZERO Adjustments

 Located to the right of the display are two miniature multi-turn slotted-shaft potentiometers, accessible through holes in the panel with a small screwdriver.